Body After Baby with MJ: BODY PUMP

 The biggest change I saw in my body is when I began taking BODY PUMP classes at LVAC (which has childcare playroom, so I never feel guilty!)

 A full body workout, incorporating light weights set to music, working through all the muscle groups in the body.
 I was always been into kickboxing, pole, dance cardio, yoga etc… But always shied away from weights…in the fear of getting “too bulky” which I realized is a myth!
 To really change the ‘shape’ of your body, grab some weights!
+THIS IS A GREAT WORKOUT IF YOU ARE PREGNANT TOO, you can modify along the way, it will help you stay strong throughout your pregnancy and also help with recovery.
 This is the perfect class for beginners too, because it teaches you proper form and teaches you how to break down muscle groups and understand what workouts you can do to focus on them.

+This is actually the class that has inspired my #SquatSongChallenge I do live on air on X107.5 every Thursday 11:30, tune in & I play a song and you attempt squats through the whole song.
+We always go Facebook Live on the X107.5 page!
+Join us next Thursday (and click here to see how it goes down.)

 The reason I love taking classes so much, is because they push you, they motivate you not to give up and help you push past your boundaries…and “who” that is, is the incredible instructors!
 My favorite, Hayley Fife!